 Does Treatment for Psychotic Depression Always Work?

 Treatment for psychotic depression is very effective.
-People are able to recover, usually within a year.
+People are able to recover, usually within several months.
 But continual medical follow-up may be necessary.
 If the medications do not work to end the psychosis and depression, sometimes electroconvulsive therapy (ECT) is used.
 It's important for the patient to work with the doctor to find the most effective drugs with the least side effects.
 Because psychotic depression is quite serious, the risk of suicide is also great.